 Our designer scarves are produced in the silk capital of Hangzhou in China - an area famous for the best quality silk fabric.
 I've been working with small company headed by Robin for 2 years now.
 The silk manufacturing factory is small and employs approximately 35 people.
 As we only hire experienced silk printers, each employee is paid a higher than average wage.
 I’ve also had a third party inspect the working conditions and make sure they are all up to scratch but hope to visit China in the near future to properly meet the team.

 We’ve chosen to use digital printing to produce our Designer scarf range as it allows us the flexibility to have smaller runs of production and therefore no waste.
 Digital printing also reduces water waste because the fabric doesn’t need as many wash/rinse cycles, and there are no screens or colorant baths that require cleaning.

 Each batch of scarves takes 5-6 weeks to be completed.
 We don't rush production as we want to create high quality scarves that have been made with love.

 Selecting the right material to print our Designer Range took a lot of researching but we landed on Silk Modal as it’s both soft of the head and made from natural fibres which is completely biodegradable at the end of its life.

-Our Twist hats are made in Melbourne by the incredible Roula of Cannon Fashion.
-She is a one-woman show with years of experience.
+Our Twist hats are made in Melbourne by Cannon Fashion and LCN Fashion.
 We make small batches to avoid any waste.